saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ```

 </TabItem>
 </Tabs>

 ### New Window

-Create and Switch to a new (blank) tab or window.
+Create and switch to a new (blank) tab or window.

 <Tabs
 groupId="lang-ex"